Minimax and adaptive estimation of general linear functionals under sparsity: Minimax estimation with known sparsity

-For the lower bound, we apply Le Cam's method (also known as the ``method of two fuzzy hypotheses'' \cite{tsybakov2009introduction}), which is standard in the functional estimation literature.
+\textbf{Lower bound argument.} For the lower bound, we apply Le Cam's method (also known as the ``method of two fuzzy hypotheses'' \cite{tsybakov2009introduction}), which is standard in the functional estimation literature.
 The idea is to construct two priors for $\theta$, say $\mu_1$ and $\mu_2$, that stochastically separate $L(\theta^{(1)})$ from $L(\theta^{(2)} )$ as much as possible for $\theta^{(1)} \sim \mu_1$ and $\theta^{(2)} \sim \mu_2$, while ensuring that the total variation distance between their induced sampling distributions of $(y_j)_{j=1}^{d}$ remains small.
 The difficulty of deriving a sharp lower bound lies in maximizing the separation.

 In previous works \cite{collier2017minimax,collier2018optimal}, the priors were chosen such that $\mu_1$ is the point mass at $0$, while $\mu_2$ is the uniform distribution over the set of exact $s$-sparse vectors with nonzero entries equal to a fixed constant $\rho$.
-This construction fulfills the sparsity assumption and ensures that $L(\theta^{(2)})$ equals $s\rho$ for $\theta^{(2)} \sim \mu_2$ while $L(\theta^{(1)})=0$ for $\theta^{(1)}\sim \mu_1$.
-This approach yields the sharp lower bound in the homogeneous loading case, but it is not satisfactory for heterogeneous loading vectors.
-In order to maximize the separation of $L(\theta^{(2)} )$ from 0 under $\mu_2$, coordinates with larger absolute loadings should have higher chances to be nonzero.
+This construction satisfies the sparsity constraint and gives \(L(\theta^{(2)})=s\rho\) for \(\theta^{(2)}\sim\mu_2\), while \(L(\theta^{(1)})=0\) for \(\theta^{(1)}\sim\mu_1\).
+It yields a sharp lower bound in the homogeneous case, but is inadequate for heterogeneous loadings, where coordinates with larger absolute loadings should be more likely to be nonzero to maximize the separation of \(L(\theta^{(2)})\) from \(0\).

-To address this, we adopt the random sparsity strategy of \cite{chhor2024sparse}, where each coordinate is independently nonzero with probability $\pi_j$ and, if nonzero, takes value $\gamma_j$.
-This approach offers two advantages: (i) each coordinate is treated independently, which enables computation of the $\chi^2$-divergence using our new tool in \Cref{lem: chi square}, specifically developed for sub-Weibull noise distributions, thereby allowing us to control the total variation distance; and (ii) the probabilities $\pi_j$ and magnitudes $\gamma_j$ can be tailored according to the loading vector $\eta$.
-A drawback of this construction is that the values of $\|\theta^{(2)}\|_0 $ and $L(\theta^{(2)})$ become random under $\theta^{(2)} \sim \mu_2$, but we can establish probability inequalities to control both quantities.
+To address this, we adopt the random sparsity strategy of \cite{chhor2024sparse}, where each coordinate is independently set to be nonzero with probability $\pi_j$ and, if nonzero, takes value $\gamma_j$.

+This approach offers two advantages: (i) each coordinate is treated independently, which enables computation of the $\chi^2$-divergence and thus allows us to control the total variation distance; and (ii) the probabilities $\pi_j$ and magnitudes $\gamma_j$ can be tailored according to the loading vector $\eta$.

+A challenge arises in this construction because the values of $\left\|\theta^{(2)}\right\|_0$ and $L\left(\theta^{(2)}\right)$ become random under $\theta^{(2)} \sim \mu_2$, but we can establish probability inequalities to control both quantities.
 Full details are provided in \Cref{sec:proof lower}.
+Since the random-sparsity idea originates from \cite{chhor2024sparse}, we next clarify how our construction differs from theirs.